jlan84/knn-assignment/assignment.md

     ![cosine distance](images/cosine_distance.png)

+### Part 3: Explore results
-4. Plot the values graphically.
+1. Plot the values graphically.
 Use the code in `src/knn_visualization.py` to do this.
 Note that you'll need exactly 2 continuous features for it to work.
 Once you have tested it, change the `plot_predictions` function, adding an additional optional parameters to specify the name of the colormap, and test out a few different choices.

-5. Test your algorithm on a dataset used for a previous exercise.
+2. Test your algorithm on a dataset used for a previous exercise.
 Use [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute the mean-squared error of your model.
 Investigate how this depends on the value of `k`.
 Were the results what you expect?
 Talk about this with your neighbors.

+## Advanced

+### Part 4: Additional options
 6. Add an additional option to your class to allow it to do a weighted mean, where the training points are weighted by the inverse of the distance to the point to be predicted, similar to the `weights='distance'` option in [`KNeighborsRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html).

 7. Implement the `manhattan_distance` function.
 Compare the graphs produced with that, `euclidean_distance`, and `cosine_distance`.
 How are the graphs different?

 ## Extra Credit
+### Part 3: Additional Practice

 Practice with [recursion](https://github.com/GalvanizeDataScience/course-outline/tree/master/notes/reading_material/recursion).